Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

  		mov #0, example_variable
 	.Example_Done

 Since our Characters and Stages are choices on a list, rather than numeric values with cutoff values, I think we'd prefer this style of Overflow Handling for our Menu in this lesson.
-So, now we can do both the Coding and Graphics for each Option.
+So, now we can do both the Coding for each Option, before we move on to Drawing the Text Graphics.
 For The Input:

 	; Check Input
 	.Check_Up